Mangomindai/shiva-sdk/README.md

 print(result)   # {"status": "intact", "total": 128, "chain_head_hash": "..."}
 ```

-If any block was altered, reordered, or removed:
+If any block was altered, reordered, or removed — by anyone, including a smart agent trying to cover its tracks:

 ```python
 # {"status": "broken", "broken_at": 42, "reason": "hash mismatch"}
 ```

-**"If your agent can break Shiva, it better be good at breaking Bitcoin."**
+The break is **immediately visible**.
+The position of tampering is **pinpointed exactly**.
+The proof is **permanent**.

 ---